JetBrains/resharper-devguide/CustomLanguages/Registration.md

 ---
+title: Registering a Custom Language
 ---

-# Registering a Custom Language

 Before a custom language can be recognised and parsed by ReSharper, it must first be registered.
 There are several classes that need to be registered: